federicoandreis/TheGreyTutor/README.md

 # The Grey Tutor

-An interactive Middle Earth-themed chat and quiz app, built with React Native and Expo.
-The Grey Tutor allows users to explore Tolkien lore, ask questions, and test their knowledge with a dynamic quiz mode.
-All responses are powered by a rich, extensible mock database for easy demonstration and testing.
+An interactive Middle Earth-themed chat and quiz app, built with React Native and Expo SDK 54.
+The Grey Tutor allows users to explore Tolkien lore, ask questions, and test their knowledge with a dynamic quiz mode powered by a Neo4j knowledge graph and LLM-generated questions.

 ---